drlatt/algorithm-web-service/README.md

 *Run this code locally*
 1. Clone this repository unto your PC
 2. Ensure you have `docker`, `docker-compose`, the `Go` binary (version 1.11+ required) and the `make` command-line utility installed on your PC.
-3. Run `make run` to run the code and start up the web server. \
+3. Run `make run` to run the code locally and start up the web server. \
 `make run` downloads the required dependencies, builds the binary and starts up the webserver on port 3000.

 *Run this code using docker and docker-compose*